ismet55555/PDW-Asym-2Link/README.md

 In order to change one variable gradually over a series of simulation runs, you may want to encompass the above block in a `for` loop, while changing parameters in the `p` struct variable at each iteration.
 If more than one variable is to be changed over multiple simulation, you may want to use nested `for` loops.

-However, for serious, heavy duty work, running a vast number of iterations over a many different variables, you may want to explore MATLAB's [Paralllel Processing Toolbox](https://www.mathworks.com/products/parallel-computing.html) , using a `parfor` loop.
+However, for serious, heavy duty work, running a vast number of iterations over a many different variables, you may want to explore MATLAB's [Parallel Processing Toolbox](https://www.mathworks.com/products/parallel-computing.html) , using a `parfor` loop.
 A simple example of a `parfor` loop can be seen [here](https://www.mathworks.com/help/parallel-computing/parfor.html;jsessionid=9134636eca3c6ac7057cc0779fe4).

 ---